aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/programming-with-documents-in-jython/working-with-styles-in-jython/_index.md

 ﻿---
-title: Working With Styles in Jython – Aspose.Words for Java
+title: Working With Styles in Jython
+second_title: Aspose.Words for Java
 articleTitle: Working With Styles in Jython
 linktitle: Working With Styles in Jython
 description: "Working With Styles in Documents using Jython."